 Red wonders how much of this is stuff Leaf honestly doesn’t know and how much is her just exercising her newfound journalistic powers.
 Blue has begun spinning a pokeball on each index finger, and it’s hard to tell how much he’s listening.

-“So, I’ve heard of a few criticisms to isometric dating,” Leaf says.
+“So, I’ve heard of a few criticisms of radiometric dating,” Leaf says.
 “Mind if I run them by you?”

 Ryback grins.
 “Sure.”